tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 P.S. imguibindings is NOT considered an addon that you can easily extract and use inside your code!

+IMPORTANT: Of course if you don't use the file imgui_user.inl (that includes addons/imgui_user.inl), then you need to compile imgui_widgets.cpp too (together with imgui.cpp and imgui_draw.cpp).
+P.S.
+As I've already written before, addons/imgui_user.inl now includes imgui_widgets.cpp.
 -----------------------------------------------------------------------------------------------------------------------------------
 A MINIMAL EXAMPLE: mainBasic.cpp
 ---------------------------------